Coreoz/simple-http-rest-client/README.md

 Here the goal is to configure the specific API call to an endpoint.
 So the previous [API client](#configure-the-api-client) created will be used.

 In the following example:
-- The endpoint is `/admin/session` to authenticate a user by verifying its credentials
+- The endpoint path is `/admin/session` to authenticate a user by verifying its credentials
 - This endpoint takes a JSON object as a body argument that complies to the TS type `SessionCredentials`
 - This endpoint returns a JSON object that complies to the TS type `SessionToken`